VernardCiti/AI-Student-Dropout-Prevention/README.md

 **EduGuard** is an AI-powered platform built on **Microsoft Azure** to predict and prevent student dropouts by identifying at-risk learners early and delivering personalized interventions.
 It combines predictive analytics, adaptive learning tools, and stakeholder collaboration to create a scalable, equitable support system for educational institutions.
 Note the admin/portal analytics dashboard and Agentic Ai deployed
 ---
+I created two repos for this solution you can refer to this <https://github.com/VernardCiti/Microsoft-AI-droput-prevention>
+for the journey of committing
 ## 🎯 Key Features

 ### 🔍 Predictive Risk Identification